pascalenderli/HelloMex/README.md

 argument called factor.

 ## HelloMex.cpp
-Holds the implementation of the C++ Wrapper class MexFunction.
-On the oupper part top of the file is also a compile time configuration concerning the log level of the mex file.
+Holds the implementation of the C++ Wrapper class 'MexFunction'.
+On the upper part of the file is also a compile time configuration concerning the log level of the mex file.
+This file translates to the mex-file after compilation.

 ## Hello.m
 The MATLAB wrapper for the mex file.
+This class manages calls to the mex-file and provides a userfriendly class interface to interact with the underlined cpp class methods.

 ## make_hello_mex.m
 Script to compile the mex file and rudimentary testing of the code.